 Given that the BDA market is projected to become a more lucrative field in the following years, what does this mean to the way you should be conducting business moving forward?
-Should you be looking into harnessing BDA to move your business forward?
+Should you be looking into harnessing data analytics to move your business forward?
 Here are eleven big data trends impacting the current landscape to help you see the bigger picture.

 There are already clear winners from the aggressive application of big data to clear cobwebs for businesses.
 On the winning circle is Netflix, which saves $1 billion a year retaining customers by digging through its vast customer data.

 Further along, various businesses will save $1 trillion through IoT by 2020 alone.
-Businesses with hypercomplex processes, multiple branches, departments and thousands of teams will benefit the most when smart structures, machines and gadgets do most of the necessary adjustments by themselves.
+Businesses with hypercomplex processes, multiple branches, departments and thousands of teams will benefit the most when smart structures, machines, and gadgets do most of the necessary adjustments by themselves.

 Faster innovation cycles%

 However, the figures for losses are more pronounced than those for the winners.

 For example, poor data quality alone will cost the US economy $3.1 trillion a year.

 That’s already more than the GDP of many countries, but it’s further confounded by 91% of companies who feel they are consistently wasting revenue because of their poor data.